Christine Darby // Originally Published: September 2018 in Hreflang on Squarespace // Updated: February 2026

 1. Third-Party Translation Tools (Fastest, Least Technical)

 The most common approach for content-heavy or e-commerce sites is using a third-party service such as Weglot.
-These tools sit on top of your Squarespace site, automatically translate content, and generate crawlable language versions that search engines can index.
+These tools sit on top of your site, handle Squarespace language translation automatically, and generate crawlable language versions that search engines can index.
 A language switcher is included and hreflang tags are handled for you.

 This option works well when speed and simplicity matter.
 It’s especially appealing if you need multiple languages quickly, want SEO coverage without managing technical details, or don’t want to manually duplicate and maintain pages.